-If the CEO and/or Board Chairperson determine the situation merits, the employee shall be notified in writing that immediate steps must be taken to correct the personal conduct or job performance issues discussed in the counseling session.
+If the CEO and/or Board Chairman determine the situation merits, the employee shall be notified in writing that immediate steps must be taken to correct the personal conduct or job performance issues discussed in the counseling session.
+The local area Executive Director is responsible for overseeing staff within their respective area.
 If the corrective steps are not taken, action will be taken to propose dismissal, demotion, or suspension.